olohmann/phoenix/challenges.2.md

 # Kubernetes 101 Challenge

 For scheduling applications consisting of multiple containers you typically use an orchestrator.
-Kubernetes is an orchestrator and in this chapter you will set up a Kubernetes cluster in Azure Container Services (ACS) and an Azure Container Registry (ACR) to store your images.
+Kubernetes is an orchestrator and in this chapter you will set up a Kubernetes cluster in Azure Kubernetes Services (AKS) and an Azure Container Registry (ACR) to store your images.

 ## Here's what you'll learn